+0 / 1

-ELEC3245 Control and instrumentation ELEC3845 Economics, finance and marketing for engineers ELEC6067 Magnetic resonance imaging (MRI) technology and applications ELEC6079 Biomedical ultrasound MEDE3502 Biomedical instrumentation and systems MEDE3503 Biophotonics
+ELEC3245 Control and instrumentation

+ELEC3845 Economics, finance and marketing for engineers

+ELEC6067 Magnetic resonance imaging (MRI) technology and applications

+ELEC6079 Biomedical ultrasound

+ELEC6081 Biomedical signals and systems

+MEDE4500 Biomedical instrumentation and systems

+MEDE4501 Biophotonics

 Candidates will be required to do the coursework in the respective courses selected.
 Not all courses are offered every semester.